varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

     caching.
 Passes the control over to vcl_hash.

   purge
-    Calls vcl_purge where the object will be purged.
+    Purge the object and it's variants.
+Control passes through vcl_hash to vcl_purge.

 vcl_pipe
 ~~~~~~~~